Thursday, 29 December 2016

 The Wailing

-The Wailing takes an unusual but immersive stance when plotting its own emotional pitch, it uses Kwak Do-won's officer Jong-goo as a mood guide, patterning developments in step with his understanding of the unfolding events.
-So when Jong-goo is dealing with a few scattered incidents of homicidal strife, the film is comparatively comedic and hands-off.
+The Wailing takes an unusual but immersive stance when plotting its own emotional pitch.
+The film uses Kwak Do-won's officer Jong-goo as a mood guide, patterning developments in step with his understanding of the unfolding events.
+So, when Jong-goo is dealing with a few scattered incidents of homicidal strife, the film is comparatively comedic and hands-off.
 After all, it's easy to blame the psychotic episodes on country bumpkins eating psychedelic mushrooms.

 The Wailing contains several, distinct players whose intents are, frankly, unknowable.
 They don't have Jong-goo's simple, earthly ties, each giving the impression of having been summoned.
 They are chaotic agents, converging on the isolated village to exploit an imbalance, working in service of the incomprehensible.
 Since the drives of these characters stray beyond a contextual remit based on Jong-goo's understanding of events, Na doesn't waste any of the film's time (or mystery) trying to explain them.